lpod/lpod-docs/level1-styles.rst

 namely master pages.
 However, a page layout is defined through the lpOD API using the same logic as other style objects.
-It may be created using ``odf_create_style()`` with ``page layout`` as the family argument and a unique name (mandatory when the object is attached to a document).
+It may be created using ``odf_create_style()`` with ``page layout`` as the family argument and a unique name parameter (mandatory when the object is attached to a document).
 The ``display name`` optional parameter is ignored for this kind of style.
 On the other hand, a specific ``page usage`` parameter, whose legal values are ``all``, ``left``, ``right``, ``mirrored`` (default: ``all``) allows the